Compute

 Scenario

 In some cases, an image can be pulled from a third-party image repository when you create a workload on the CCE cluster console.
 The pulled image can be synchronized to SWR so that the workloads scheduled to CCI use the image during traffic spikes.
-This speed up image pull.
+This speeds up image pull.

 Procedure